acneidert/iconoir-nullstack/README.md

-# Nullstack Feather Icons
+# Nullstack Iconoir Icons

 ## Description

-This package allows you to use the [Feather Icons](https://feathericons.com/) in your Nullstack applications.
-Feather Icons is a set of free MIT-licensed high-quality SVG icons for you to use in your web projects.
-Each icon is designed on a 24x24 grid and a 2px stroke.
+This package allows you to use the [Iconoir Icons](https://iconoir.com/) in your Nullstack applications.
+Iconoir is an open-source library with 1300+ unique SVG icons, designed on a 24x24 pixels grid.
+No premium icons, no email sign-up, no newsletters.

 ## Usage